English cricket team in Australia in 1882–83

 Sketch of the English Touring Squad, 1882.

 An English cricket team toured Australia and Ceylon in 1882–83.
 Captained by Ivo Bligh, the team was on a quest "to recover those Ashes", a reference to the famous RIP notice that was published in the aftermath of England's defeat by Australia at The Oval in the previous English season.

 Originally, three matches were arranged between Bligh's XI and a Combined Australia XI.
 Bligh's XI won two of these after losing the first.
 Although the actual sequence of events has never been completely confirmed, it was after winning the third match that Bligh was somehow presented with a small urn which is believed to contain the ashes of a burnt bail.
 He brought this back to England and it is now the most famous exhibit in the museum at Lord's Cricket Ground.
 England and Australia have been contesting these mythical Ashes ever since.
 A fourth match was arranged ad hoc after the original series had been completed, and was won by the Australians.
 Following publication of Clarence P. Moody's proposed Test cricket list in 1894, all four matches were retrospectively recognised as Test matches.

 Test matches

 These matches were not called Tests at the time but they were retrospectively recognised after they were included in Australian Cricket and Cricketers, 1856 to 1893–94 (1894) by Clarence P. Moody.
-The original title of each match was Combined Australia XI v I. F. W. Bligh's XI.
+Each match was originally billed as Combined Australia XI v I. F. W. Bligh's XI.